dxzhuofan/Event-Booking-Management-Chat-Support/TESTING.md

 - Booking system working correctly

 Issues Found
--
--
+- No issue

 Conclusion
 All core features were tested.
-System is mostly functional with minor issues (waiting paak backend pre para ma try talaga).